vfosnar/SCEE/README.md

 * don't update statistics on upload: they are not counted anyway when uploading with this version (due to different name)
 * allow choosing satellite/aerial images as background (will be enabled in StreetComplete once proper implementation is finished)
 * adjust dark theme
-  * more contrast for better visiblity during the day
+  * more contrast for better visibility during the day
   * more natural colors for water, grass and forest areas
   * transparent buildings: to display indoor paths
 * switch off 3D buildings: allows to better determine position of quests inside or close to buildings